 The "Time when analytics information is needed" will not be set to a value less than the "Supported Analytics Delay" specified in the NWDAF profile.
 Otherwise, it means that the time parameters are misconfigured.
 In that case, the NWDAF may not be able to provide the requested service in time.
 Meanwhile, if the "Time when analytics information is needed" is reached but the analytics information is not available, the NWDAF may send an error response or error notification to the consumer.

 Moreover, the "Time when Analytics is delivered to the consumer" will not be greater than the "Time when analytics information is needed".
 Otherwise, it means that the NWDAF delivers the requested analytics information too late.
 And the "Time when Analytics is delivered to the consumer" will not be greater than the "Supported Analytics Delay".
 Otherwise, it means that the NWDAF generates the requested analytics information too late.

+Similarly, the consumers of ML model training service, e.g., FL server NWDAF, may indicate to the FL client NWDAF the maximum response time that they expect to receive the requested ML model training information.
+This time can be specified by "Maximum response time”.
+If the maximum response time is violated, the consumers of ML model training service, e.g., FL server NWDAF, may indicate to the FL client NWDAF an extended maximum response time that they expect to receive the requested ML model training information.
+This time can be specified by “Extended maximum response time”.

+The "Time when ML model training information is delivered to the consumer” will not be greater than the “Maximum response time””.
+Otherwise, it means that the NWDAF delivers the requested ML model training information too late.
+In that case, the "Time when ML model training information is delivered to the consumer” will not be greater than the “Extended maximum response time”.
+Otherwise, it means that the NWDAF cannot deliver the requested ML model training information and may send an error response or error notification to the consumer.